spike0en/awesome-android-root/docs/guides/android-adblocking.md

 ---
 layout: doc
-title: "Ultimate Android Ad Blocking Guide for Rooted Devices (2025)"
+title: "Android Ad Blocking Guide"
 description: "Complete guide to system-wide ad blocking on rooted Android using AdAway and Bindhosts.
 Block ads in all apps."
 head:
   - - link